 Her uncle’s pace slowed fractionally.
 “Your parents must have told you,” he said.
 Neutral, a bit wary.

-“Say they didn’t,” she said.
+“Say they didn’t.”
 Because it doesn’t really matter what they tell me, she thought.

 “I hope you didn’t come all this way just to ask that,” said Richard.

-Evasion.
-Even out here, where she went to get away from that.
+Evasion, even out here, where she’d come to get away from that.
 “I hope I didn’t come all this way just to hear more lies,” she said, sounding more frustrated than she meant to.

-He laughed, a single exclamation of amused surprise that took her off guard.
+He laughed, a single exclamation of startled amusement that took her off guard.
 “Yeah, I guess that’s fair.”

 They were heading downhill, weaving between thicker copses and underneath low-hanging branches.
 Back toward the creek, Holly thought.